MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 > * [Calculate correlation coefficients](#calculate-correlation-coefficients)
 > * [Perform geospacial clustering](#perform-geospacial-clustering)

-Select the button above each example to run the query.
-The examples use the `StormEvents` table in the [Samples database](https://help.kusto.windows.net/Samples) of the free **help** cluster.
-To use your own data, [add your cluster](../../web-query-data.md#add-clusters) to the Azure Data Explorer web UI.
+The examples in the tutorial all use the `StormEvents` table, which is publicly available in the [Samples database](https://help.kusto.windows.net/Samples) of the **help** cluster.
+To continue exploring with your own data, [create your own free cluster](../../start-for-free-web-ui.md).

 ## Prerequisites